petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 Therefore, here I will use the term
 _Continuous Reproducibility_ (CR).

+CI means that valuable changes to code are incorporated into a single source of truth, or "main branch," as quickly as possible, resulting in a continuous flow of changes to the code rather than less frequent large batches of changes.
+CD means that these changes are accessible by the users as quickly as possible, though the frequencies don't need to match.

+CI/CD best practices ensure the code remains working and available while evolving, allowing the developers to feel safe about quickly making improvements.
+Similarly, CR would ensure the research project remains reproducible---its output artifacts like datasets, figures, slideshows, and publications, remain consistent with input data and process definitions---while allowing researchers to feel safe about making rapid improvements.

 In its less mature era,
 software was built using the traditional [waterfall](https://en.wikipedia.org/wiki/Waterfall_model)